 You do not need to shovel composted material around your garden as you do with composters that require emptying and turning.
 The worms will do the work for you.

 You do not need chemical fertilizers as your plants are fertilized naturally.
+This will depend on what you are trying to nourish of course.

 Often big compost bins will become a big smelly soggy mess if they don’t have the right carbon, nitrogen mix.
 A big soggy mess in a Compot is perfect.